Cube Steak Recipe

 Continue whisking the gravy continuously.
 It will burn otherwise.
 Gravy will thicken up as it continues to cook.

-Serve this cube steak recipe with gravy and onions on top!
+Serve this beef cube steak recipe with gravy and onions on top!

 How to Tenderize Steak